 - (3) Includes \$6,025, \$2,025, \$2,285, \$2,328, \$15,367, \$15,381 and \$5,405 of restricted cash as of July 31, 2005, 2006, 2007, 2008 and 2009, December 31, 2009 and March 31, 2010, respectively. - (4) Our retail distributors collect customer funds for purchases of new cards and reloads and then remit these funds directly to bank accounts established on behalf of those customers by the banks that issue our cards.
 Our retail distributors' remittance of these funds takes an average of three business days.
-Settlement assets represent the amounts due from our retail distributors for customer funds collected at the point of sale that have not yet been remitted to the card issuing banks.
-Settlement obligations represent the amounts that are due from us to the card issuing banks for funds collected but not yet remitted by our retail distributors and not funded by our line of credit.
+Settlement assets represent the amounts due from our retail distributors for customer funds to reloads and reloads and then remit these funds directly to bank accounts established on behalf of those customers by the banks that issue our cards.
+Our retail distributors' remittance of these funds takes an average of three business days.
+Settlement assets represent the amounts due from our retail distributors for customer funds collected at the point of sale that have not yet been remitted to the card issuing banks for funds collected but not yet remitted by our retail distributors and not funded by our line of credit.
 We have no control over or access to customer funds remitted by our retail distributors to the card issuing banks.
 Customer funds therefore are not our assets, and we do not recognize them in our consolidated financial statements.